What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 Episode “San Junipero” (3×04) is a very cute lesbian love story.
 There are not enough lesbian tv series out there, so we have to be happy with every episode we get!
 In all the other episodes of Black Mirror, technology creates a dystopia, yet in this episode, it does the opposite.
 And like any episode, nothing turns out to be what it seems!

-In the fifth season (5×01), there’s another queer narrative – kind of – when two men have virtual reality sex.
-They’re straight, unfortunately (they try kissing IRL because they’re both confused), but we love how it’s opening the dialogue about sexual fluidity!
+In the fifth season (5×01), there’s another queer narrative – kind of – when two men get intimate in virtual reality.
+They’re straight, unfortunately (they try kissing IRL because they’re both confused), but we love how it’s opening the dialogue about fluidity!